evdubs/yahoo-dividends-splits/README.md

 $ racket transform-load.rkt
 ```

-Both of the above programs will require a password.
+Both of the above programs will require a database password.
 The available parameters are:

 ```bash
 $ racket extract.rkt -h